January 2025

-Executive Points of View is arriving this January, and it delivers exactly what its title promises: candid, hard-earned perspectives from two seasoned executives who have spent decades inside the pressure chambers of corporate leadership.
+Cowritten with my friend and colleage CEO of Magnitude Consulting, Grant Shih, Executive Points of View delivers exactly what its title promises: candid, hard-earned perspectives from two seasoned executives who have spent decades inside the pressure chambers of corporate leadership.
 This work was not born in a think tank or a classroom.
 It was born during the depths of COVID, when the world slowed down, evenings reopened, and long conversations became possible again.
-In 2020, with fewer distractions and more clarity, Grant and Joe began naming the patterns they had lived through repeatedly across careers spent in the C-suite, in high-stress, high-responsibility military roles, and in complex, multi-billion-dollar, multicultural environments with some of the world’s biggest companies.
+In 2020, with fewer distractions and more clarity, Grant and Joe began naming the patterns they had lived through repeatedly across careers spent in the C-suite, in high-stress, high-responsibility military roles, and in complex, multi-billion-dollar, multicultural environments with some of the world’s largest organizations.

 What started as late-night conversations quickly became writing.
-By 2021, those ideas took shape as a blog and a series of videos, introducing a new way to talk about leadership, power, and organizational reality.
-The response was immediate because the ideas were familiar in experience, even if they had never been named cleanly.
-Over time, as the writing deepened and sharpened, Grant found himself in a position to finally take the work to market in its full form as a book.
-The result is a hard-hitting release that pulls no punches and makes no apologies.
+By 2021, those ideas had taken shape as a blog and a series of videos, introducing a new way to talk about leadership, power, and organizational reality.
+The response was immediate because the ideas were familiar in experience, even if they had never been named clearly.
+As the writing deepened and matured, the work evolved into its full expression as a book.
+The result is a hard-hitting publication that pulls no punches and makes no apologies.

 This is not leadership content designed to comfort.
 Executive Points of View is honest, raw, and unvarnished.
-It directly challenges many of the sacred cows of modern business thinking, including “win-win” and the comforting claim that “there are no bad questions,” showing how these platitudes often obscure accountability and slow progress.
+It directly challenges many of the sacred cows of modern business thinking, including “win-win” and the comforting claim that “there are no bad questions,” demonstrating how these platitudes often obscure accountability and slow progress.
 It is deliberately controversial, deliberately direct, and deliberately challenging.
-This is not for those looking for reassurance; it is for leaders, managers, and professionals who are willing to question accepted wisdom, sit with discomfort, and sharpen how they think, speak, and decide.
+This book is not for those seeking reassurance; it is for leaders, managers, and professionals willing to question accepted wisdom, sit with discomfort, and sharpen how they think, speak, and decide.

-Here are a few chapters that capture the tone and intent of the book:
+The following chapters capture the tone and intent of the book:

 - Organizational Wake The unavoidable disruption and downstream consequences leaders create when they make decisions, change direction, or move fast without planning for who will be impacted.